-SA/SEA Objectives Description of Effect Sca le of ef fect Comments/Explanation Mitigation ST МТ LT
+SA/SEA Objectives Description of Effect Scale of effect fect Comments/Explanation Mitigation ST МТ LT

 01 To protect the natural resources of the County - including water, air, soil and minerals surface waters, ground waters, and soils.
 Additionally, emissions from vehicle trips have potential for negative effects on air quality.
 Dependent upon the location chosen new sites could result in the permanent loss of greenfield land. -/? -/? -/?
 Notwithstanding the negative effects as set out these effects are highly dependent upon the facility's location which could be within an existing building on an industrial estate removing many of these effects.
 Careful site selection and site management can seek to offset some of the harm that a new waste management facility may cause.
-02 To avoid or reduce flood risk as a result of minerals and waste development Impact upon this will be dependent upon the location(s) chosen. ? ? ?
+02 To avoid or reduce flood risk as a result of minerals and waste development upon the location(s) chosen. ? ? ?
 Landfill and hazardous waste facilities are classed as more vulnerable development.
 Other waste treatment facilities are less vulnerable.
-03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora New waste management facilities have the potential to damage natural systems and disrupt the habitats of the local flora and fauna. -/? -/? -/?
+03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora -/? -/? -/?
 Notwithstanding the negative effects as set out these effects are highly dependent upon the facility's location which could be within an existing building on an industrial estate removing many of these effects.
 Careful site selection can seek to offset some of the harm that may be caused.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
 04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling No obvious effect.
-0 0 0 Policy nor its preceding text states that this would increase reuse etc. 05 To maximise the sustainable transportation of minerals and waste, through the use of non- road alternatives and the reduction of the distance travelled by untreated waste Locating the majority of new waste facilities in and around the largest urban areas would lead to a reduction in untreated waste movements.
-For those in a more dispersed location there is still a need to prove that the location would result in transport benefits. ++ ++ ++
+0 0 0 Policy nor its preceding text states that this would increase reuse etc. 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste facilities in and around the largest urban areas would lead to a reduction in untreated waste movements.
+For those in a more dispersed location there is still a need to prove that the location would result in transport ++ ++ ++